Privacy Policy

 Other Questions People Ask

-Why is it important to know "Who we are" when reviewing a privacy policy?
+Why is it important to include "who we are" in our privacy policy?